Pezebuike/k8s-training/kubernetes-Automation.md

 - you will see Fail & TryFailWin

-# Step 12: Update an application in Azure Kubernetes Service (AKS)

-# now deploy sample application in kubernetes cluster in new namespace
+# Step 13: now deploy sample application in kubernetes cluster in new namespace

 ```
 kubectl create ns k8sdemo